pfkurtz/node-app-template/README.md

 # This is a template for building apps

-For development: `npm install -g babel-cli browserify livereload nodemon`
+For development: `npm run install-globals`.

 Run with `npm start`.